 Welcome to Sensory Play Tuesday!

 We’ve partnered with the preschool experts at St. James Academy’s Young Foxhounds Program to bring you fun (and easy!) ways to engage your littles in sensory play every month.
-Our first activity?
-A DIY Halloween sensory bin activity!
+Since November is a month of gratitude, we’re embracing the season of fall in a sensory box!

-What is a Halloween sensory bin?
-A container full of creepy crawly delights that provides an opportunity for your child to learn through hands-on tactile play.
-You can find most of the items around your house, Dollar Store, or Target.
+What is a Thankful for Fall sensory box?
+A container full of harvest-themed delights that provides an opportunity for your child to learn through hands-on tactile play.
+You can find most of the items around your house, outside in your yard, the Dollar Store, or Target.

 What You’ll Need: